Beautiful Pumpkin Suncatcher Melted Beads Craft

 You can get A LOT of mileage out of beads in the early childhood classroom!
 Children can sort them, string them on yarn or chenille stems, count them, create bead patterns, and MORE.
-Here’s your chance to create an adorable keepsake with your students by melting plastic beads.
+Here’s your chance to create an adorable keepsake with your students by creating this pumpkin suncatcher melted beads craft.
 You’re going to love the results of this easy pumpkin craft, and it might even inspire you to try out other melted bead art!

 Melting Beads in the Oven to Make Suncatchers: